mdaffin/disconnected.systems/_drafts/teensy-3.1-bare-metal.md

 ~~~

 Finally we have the busy wait which will cause the chip to lockup in cause any
-of the intrrupts we defined at the start trigger.
+of the interrupts we defined at the start trigger.

 <div class="code-header">crt0.s</div>